Attendance & Punctuality

 • Stay updated on countdowns, unavailable items, and events calendar prior to shift.

-• Clean as you go; wipe spills, pick up napkins, and maintain a professional environment at all times.
+• Clean as you go; wipe spills, pick up napkins, and always maintain a professional environment.

 • Keep the restaurant organized: return tools and ingredients to their designated spots immediately.